The Rise & Fall

 of a Nation Tour

 From the beginning of socialist Yugoslavia in WWII to the fall down of it in the 1990’s, from the rise of Marshall Tito to the fall of Slobodan Milosevic, this ride will make you experience the communist era of Belgrade to the fullest.
-Your guide will drive you passed communist architecture to Tito’s grave in a truly historic car: The Yugo!
+Your guide will drive you past communist architecture to Tito’s grave in a truly historic car: The Yugo!
 Read all about the tour and the car and join us, comrade!

 About the Tour: